Taiwanese indigenous peoples: Indigenous political movement

-Aboriginal political representation
+Political representation

-Aborigines were represented by eight members out of 225 seats in the Legislative Yuan.
-In 2008, the number of legislative seats was cut in half to 113, of which Taiwanese aborigines are represented by six members, three each for lowland and highland peoples.
-The tendency of Taiwanese aborigines to vote for members of the pan-blue coalition has been cited as having the potential to change the balance of the legislature.
+Indigenous peoples were represented by eight members out of 225 seats in the Legislative Yuan.
+In 2008, the number of legislative seats was cut in half to 113, of which Taiwanese indigenous are represented by six members, three each for lowland and highland peoples.
+The tendency of Taiwanese indigenous to vote for members of the pan-blue coalition has been cited as having the potential to change the balance of the legislature.
 Citing these six seats in addition with five seats from smaller counties that also tend to vote pan-blue has been seen as giving the pan-blue coalition 11 seats before the first vote is counted.

-The deep-rooted hostility between Aboriginals and (Taiwanese) Hoklo, and the Aboriginal communities' effective KMT networks, contribute to Aboriginal skepticism against the Democratic Progressive Party (DPP) and the Aboriginals tendency to vote for the KMT.
+The deep-rooted hostility between indigenous and (Taiwanese) Hoklo, and the indigenous communities' effective KMT networks, contribute to indigenous skepticism against the Democratic Progressive Party (DPP) and the indigenous tendency to vote for the KMT.

-Aboriginals have criticized politicians for abusing the "indigenization" movement for political gains, such as aboriginal opposition to the DPP's "rectification" by recognizing the Taroko for political reasons, with the majority of mountain townships voting for Ma Ying-jeou.
+Indigenous peoples have criticized politicians for abusing the "indigenization" movement for political gains, such as indigenous opposition to the DPP's "rectification" by recognizing the Taroko for political reasons, with the majority of mountain townships voting for Ma Ying-jeou.
 The Atayal and Seediq slammed the Truku for their name rectification.

-In 2005 the Kuomintang displayed a massive photo of the anti-Japanese Aboriginal leader Mona Rudao at its headquarters in honor of the 60th anniversary of Taiwan's handover from Japan to the Republic of China.
+In 2005 the Kuomintang displayed a massive photo of the anti-Japanese indigenous leader Mona Rudao at its headquarters in honor of the 60th anniversary of Taiwan's handover from Japan to the Republic of China.

-Kao Chin Su-mei led Aboriginal legislators to protest against the Japanese at Yasukuni shrine.
+Kao Chin Su-mei led indigenous legislators to protest against the Japanese at Yasukuni shrine.

-The Taipei Times ran an editorial in 2008 that rejected the idea of an apology to the Aborigines, and rejected the idea of comparing Australian Aborigines' centuries of 'genocidal' suffering at the hands of White Australians to the suffering of Aborigines in Taiwan.
+The Taipei Times ran an editorial in 2008 that rejected the idea of an apology to the indigenous, and rejected the idea of comparing Australian indigenous' centuries of 'genocidal' suffering at the hands of White Australians to the suffering of indigenous in Taiwan.

-Aboriginals protested against the 14th Dalai Lama during his visit to Taiwan after Typhoon Morakot and denounced it as politically motivated.

-In 2016, Aboriginal protestors criticized Tsai for not returning to Chen Shui-bian’s New Partnership quasi-state relationship which she did not mention in her apology to the Aborigines.
-The location of the apology, the Japanese colonial administration's governor-general, as well as the Aborigines invited to the apology, who only counted officials rather than traditional leaders, were was also criticized.
-Aboriginal Transitional Justice Alliance president Kumu Hacyo described the apology as "a political show that was put on in an extremely bureaucratic fashion" lacking in sincerity and evasive in nature.
-In response to the "apology" ceremony held by Tsai, KMT Aboriginal lawmakers refused to attend.
-Aboriginals demanded that recompense from Tsai to accompany the apology.
+In 2016, indigenous protestors criticized Tsai for not returning to Chen Shui-bian's New Partnership quasi-state relationship which she did not mention in her apology to the indigenous.
+The location of the apology, the Japanese colonial administration's governor-general, as well as the indigenous invited to the apology, who only counted officials rather than traditional leaders, were was also criticized. indigenous Transitional Justice Alliance president Kumu Hacyo described the apology as "a political show that was put on in an extremely bureaucratic fashion" lacking in sincerity and evasive in nature.
+In response to the "apology" ceremony held by Tsai, KMT indigenous lawmakers refused to attend.
+Indigenous peoples demanded that recompense from Tsai to accompany the apology.